Nurture UKEgg Donation Agency

 This is the serious bit and we can do serious.
 The clinics we work with prefer to have all the steps in place so that none of these nasties happen – Prevention being better than cure!
 The primary risk is a condition called Ovarian Hyper-Stimulation Syndrome (OHSS).
 This is relatively rare (1% of IVF cases).
 It is caused by the ovary producing too many eggs in response to the drug stimulation.
 This is why we make sure that you can get to the clinic for all those important scans – The doctor’s can soon pick up that your ovaries are over zealous – and will adjust the medication accordingly. i.e. lower the medication whilst you are on it.
-If OHSS does kick in, it normally happens a day or two after the retrieval – you will go from feeling uncomfortable to pretty rotten – You have Melany’s cell number – you will have the doctor’s cell number and if in any doubt, get dialling.
+If OHSS does kick in, it normally happens a day or two after the retrieval – you will go from feeling uncomfortable to pretty rotten – you have Gabby’s mobile number and the clinics contact details and if in any doubt, get dialling.
 Symptoms include feeling nauseous, extreme bloating and pain.
 The doctor will ask you to get to the clinic so that he can assess your condition.
 Normally extra bed rest and a couple of days for your ovaries to shrink back to their normal size is sufficient.
 IF the doctors are overly concerned, they will check you into the clinic, hook you up to a drip and administer anti-biotics.
 Basically, your ovaries are swollen, pissed off and they are letting you know all about it.
 They need an extra bit of TLC and time to shrink back to their normal size.
-It is also key to note that in the majority of egg donation cycles in South Africa a ‘new’ medical protocol called “Lupron trigger protocol” or GnRH agonist trigger protocol is used that effectively eliminates the development of ovarian hyperstimulation syndrome (OHSS).
+It is also key to note that in the majority of egg donation cycles a ‘new’ medical protocol called “Lupron trigger protocol” or GnRH agonist trigger protocol is used that effectively eliminates the development of ovarian hyperstimulation syndrome (OHSS).

 The secondary potential risk is the risk of infection – whether one is having a baby, having an ingrown toe nail cut out, wisdom teeth removed or donating ones precious eggs – there is always a chance of an infection developing.
 There is NO doctor, agency or clinic that can say “Yes Ma’am – this procedure is 100% safe” (so beware the people who do!)
 The thing to remember is that the chance of anything going wrong is highly unlikely, but not impossible.
 Again – what most clinics do – is, whilst you are under having your eggs retrieved, they will administer an anti-biotic shot to counter act that very small risk of infection.